Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Optimization Model

 \section{Optimization Model}

 This section presents a new optimization model to design minimum-cost MCT quantum circuits that meet a given specification.
-The new model is provided as Model~\eqref{form:qrcsp} in Figure~\ref{fig:model}, and the different components will be introduced over the next several paragraphs.
-An overview of the nomenclature is provided in Appendix~\ref{tab:symbols} for convenience.
-While \cite{JungChoi2021-MultiCommodityNetwork} and this paper both use network flows to model quantum state transitions, there are significant differences between the models that will be discussed at the end of this section.
+The presentation assumes that the maximum number of gates is fixed and denoted by $m$.
+The new model is provided as Model~\eqref{form:qrcsp} throughout equations \eqref{eq:qrcsp:objective} -- \eqref{eq:qrcsp:flow_vars}, and the different components are introduced over the next several paragraphs.
+Constraints~\eqref{eq:qrcsp:flip_implication}-\eqref{eq:qrcsp:keep_implication} are introduced as logical constraints first to clearly state their intent, after which a linear implementation is provided as one possible implementation.
+An overview of the nomenclature is provided in Table~\ref{tab:symbols} for convenience.
+While \cite{JungChoi2021-MultiCommodityNetwork} and this paper both use network flows to model quantum state transitions, there are significant differences between the models that are discussed at the end of this section.

-\subparagraph*{Circuit Design} The design of a quantum circuit is modeled through variables that describe a quantum circuit diagram such as Example~\ref{fig:example1c} or Example~\ref{fig:example2c}.
-The set of qubits $Q=\{1,\hdots,n\}$ describes the rows, while the set of gates $D=\{1, \hdots, m\}$ describes the columns.
-Note that the maximum number of gates $m$ is an input to the problem.
-Variables $t_q^d$ and $w_q^d$ are binary variables in Model~\eqref{form:qrcsp} that indicate whether $(q,d)$, contains a target or control qubit, respectively, for any $q\in Q$, $d\in D$.
-Constraints~\eqref{eq:qrcsp:target_or_control} state that each spot contains a target qubit, a control qubit, or neither; but not both.
-Constraints~\eqref{eq:qrcsp:one_target} enforce at most one target qubit per gate.
-Gates without a target qubit are forced to be empty through Constraints~\eqref{eq:qrcsp:control_needs_target}.
-The variables are defined in Equation~\eqref{eq:qrcsp:design_vars}.

-\subparagraph*{Quantum Cost} An MCT gate with $c \ge 0$ control qubits incurs a quantum cost of $f(c)$, as defined in Table~\ref{tab:quantum_cost}.
-Let $y_q^d$ be a binary indicator that takes value one if gate $d \in D$ contains exactly $q \in Q$ target and control qubits, or zero otherwise.
-Objective~\eqref{eq:qrcsp:objective} then calculates the total quantum cost over all gates.
-Note that the input $q-1$ subtracts the single target qubit, as $f(.)$ is defined in terms of control qubits only.
-When gate $d\in D$ is empty, all indicators $y_q^d$ are zero (note $q \ge 1$) and there is no contribution to the objective.
-The $y$-variables are forced to take the correct values by Constraints~\eqref{eq:qrcsp:def_sum_control1} and \eqref{eq:qrcsp:def_sum_control2}.
-The former ensures that the indicators together represent the total number of target and control qubits, and the latter ensures that at most one indicator is active.